Eric Hughes (basketball)

-Eric Hughes (born April 30, 1965) is an American basketball coach currently working as an assistant for the Dallas Mavericks of the National Basketball Association (NBA), Eric has 1 kid Alexander James.
+Eric Hughes (born April 30, 1965) is an American basketball coach, who last worked as an assistant for the Dallas Mavericks of the National Basketball Association (NBA).

 College coaching career

 Hughes got his first gig with the Illinois State Redbirds as an assistant coach from 1989 until he was hired as an assistant coach for the California Golden Bears in 1991 to 1993.
 Washington Huskies then hired him as an assistant for nine years after that.

 NBA coaching career

 Toronto Raptors

 Raptors gave Hughes his first gig in the NBA in the front office as a Basketball Development Consultant in 2007 until the Raptors decided to put him on their coaching bench in 2009.

 Brooklyn Nets

 Hughes joined Jason Kidd's bench as an assistant in June 2013.

 Milwaukee Bucks

 Hughes rejoined Kidd in Milwaukee until 2018.

 Philadelphia 76ers

 In 2019, after the Bucks fired him, Brett Brown hired him as a Player Development Coach.
 After Doc Rivers was hired, he was promoted to assistant coach.